loldlm1/Market_Scraper_Data_EA/EXTREMUM_STATS_ENHANCEMENT.md

 **How it works:**
 - Finds highest high and lowest low in entire extrema array
 - Calculates current position within that range
-- Activated when INTERN > 100% (breakout scenario)
+- Activated when INTERN >= 100% (completed retest or breakout scenario)

 **Trading Applications:**
 - **0-23.6%** = Near oldest low (potential support)